-The Dreamers’ School came out of the desire for a Waldorf-inspired homeschool enrichment program in the northeast Atlanta suburban area.
+The Dreamers’ School came out of the desire for a Waldorf-inspired hybrid program in the Orlando area.
+The Dreamers’ School has a sister school of the same name in the northeast Atlanta suburban area.

 We are part of a movement away from the conventional idea of school, toward a new idea that centers on making a child’s education all it was meant to be – FUN, JOYFUL, CREATIVE, and INSPIRING.

 We believe the best education is one that is authentically inspiring for each unique child, and we provide a diverse range of educational opportunities and experiences to encourage students to uncover their deepest desires and interests.
 This paves a path for them to follow their dreams, which is becoming more and more uncommon in our society.
 Several experts agree that people who live in alignment with their passions are happier, healthier, more generous, and they inspire others to do the same.

 We hope The Dreamers’ School can be a place of inspiration for our children and for yours.

 Sarah Barrett, Founder, Administrator, and Teacher (Grades 3/4 Main Lesson, Grades 7/8 Main Lesson & Main Contact, Grade 9 Main Lesson)

 Sarah Barrett founded her first homeschool enrichment program in 2015 in Orlando, FL.
 She had been seeking a homeschool enrichment program for her two children that combined hands-on, nature-inspired, whole-child learning with Waldorf philosophies.
 After envisioning what an ideal program would look like and not finding one nearby, she decided to open a school in Orlando that offers this unique program for homeschoolers.
 In 2016, she opened a second homeschool enrichment program in the southwest Orlando area.
 Both programs are still thriving.